i5ting/ts-template/README.md

 # pnpm-monorepo

-> A PNPM monorepo template for my personal projects.
+> A PNPM monorepo template for personal projects.

 ## What is in this repository?